tobbik/parcle/doc/DEVELOPER.rst

 Coding rules
 ------------
 Parcle has a C core (server and some libraries).
-For these C files we use the following convention, widely known as "Kernel style"
+For these C files we use the following convention, widely known as "kernel style"

 	- function declaration span 3 lines: 1st return type, 2nd function name and
 	  arguments and 3rd opening curly bracket aligned to the left